-- (a) The organizations, expert bodies, local and national laboratories, private institutes, universities and research centres responsible for implementing the monitoring strategy; - (b) The availability of human resources and technical capabilities (including monitoring equipment and dose assessment tools) in each of these entities for implementing the monitoring strategy; - (c) Mechanisms for ensuring the comparability and consistency of measurements and for their interpretation, including training, quality management and intercomparison exercises; - (d) An organization designated as responsible for the validation, recording and retention of monitoring results and assessments;

-(e) A mechanism for incorporating monitoring results and assessments into the decision making processes.
+- (a) The organizations, expert bodies, local and national laboratories, private institutes, universities and research centres responsible for implementing the monitoring strategy; - (b) The availability of human resources and technical capabilities (including monitoring equipment and dose assessment tools) in each of these entities for implementing the monitoring strategy; - (c) Mechanisms for ensuring the comparability and consistency of measurements and for their interpretation, including training, quality management and intercomparison exercises; - (d) An organization designated as responsible for the validation, recording and retention of monitoring results and assessments; - (e) A mechanism for incorporating monitoring results and assessments into the decision making processes.

 4.148.
-In the transition phase, the monitoring strategy may be supported by decision aiding tools and models in adjusting the priorities for monitoring in order to allow for the effective and efficient use of available (but usually limited) resources and capabilities.
-However, monitoring should ultimately be conducted in all areas and not just in those areas indicated by modelling tools.
+Monitoring data are an important basis for decision making in all phases of the emergency.
+The monitoring strategy may be supported by decision aiding tools and models in assessing and adjusting the priorities for monitoring in order to allow for the effective and efficient use of available (but usually limited) resources and capabilities.
+However, monitoring should ultimately be conducted in all geographical areas and not just in those areas indicated by modelling tools.
 The objective of using such tools and their limitations should be clearly communicated to all concerned parties and documented in the monitoring strategy.

 4.149.
-Monitoring data are an important basis for decision making in all phases of the emergency.
-However, the uncertainties associated with the results of the monitoring may impact the quality of the decision making process.
+The uncertainties associated with the results of the monitoring will, in turn, contribute to the overall uncertainty associated with the estimated impact of an emergency; consequently, these uncertainties might affect the quality of the decision making process.
 These uncertainties may be of technical origin (variability of procedures for sampling, processing and measurement; spatial and temporal variability of the measured quantity; variability of calibration procedures) due to the non-representativeness of samples and/or measurements and/or human error (e.g. from a lack of training).
 Therefore, appropriate quality assurance requirements should be agreed on at the preparedness stage to reduce such technical uncertainties as much as possible, and these quality assurance requirements should be observed by all parties providing measurements during the emergency response.
 To reduce human errors, the individuals involved in radiation monitoring should be periodically trained and human interference in monitoring procedures should be minimized when appropriate.